Quantum field theory and the Bieberbach conjecture: Univalence in Physics

 \section{Univalence in Physics}

 As conveyed earlier, the discussion of univalence in physics is scarce to find in the literature.
-However, such endeavours have been up taken in the distant past, as well as in some recent work.
+However, such endeavours have been up taken in the distant past and in some recent work.
 In this appendix, we will give concise reviews of such papers \cite{Khuri:1965zza, andrea, saso}.